bddjr/hlfhr/README.md

 // Port 80 redirects to port 443.
-// This option only takes effect when listening on port 443. srv.Listen80RedirectTo443 = true
+// This option only takes effect when listening on port 443.
+// [hlfhr.Server.HlfhrHandler] is also using on port 80.
+srv.Listen80RedirectTo443 = true

 // Then just use it like [http.Server]